luliu/blog/_drafts/learning-markdown.md

 {% include thumbnailer.html img="itunes.jpeg"  width="150px"%}
 </div>

-So it's fair to say many stock apps have their own uniqueness, some hardly have much similarity with others.
-However, I noticed they do share some characteristics that string them together.
+While it's fair to say many stock apps have their own uniqueness, we can see that they do have some characteristics that string them together.
 In particular, two things are worth noting:

 1. Heavy reliance on tint colour and translucency.
-1. Never unnecessarily introduces controls that aren't provided in UIKit.
+1. Never unnecessarily introduces custom controls that aren't provided in UIKit.

 Generally I find that if an app checks these two boxes, it will likely come across as native and familiar to iOS users.
-It will be your typical iOS app so to speak.
 There are notable exceptions, such as Apple's `Clips` app, which draw heavy inspiration from `Snapchat`.
-But I interpret those apps a bit differently as their data is more image driven than text driven.
-Now that we have identified what constitutes native iOS, we are ready to tackle the next question.
+But I categorize those apps a bit differently as their data is more media driven than text driven. =Now that we have identified what constitutes native iOS, we are ready to tackle the next question.=

 ### Why Choose Brand Colour Over Translucency?
 There is a very simple reason for why tint colour and translucency isn't appealing to developers, and that is branding. iOS navigation bar is developers' favourite place to show off their brands, mostly because that was what Apple taught everyone to do prior to iOS 7.
 This design tradition really stuck with the community and many apps aren't breaking free from that heritage.
 Big titles such as `Facebook`, `Quora`, `Twitch` and `Amazon` all feature solid navigation bar painted in their brand colour.
 Although some have move away, for instance `YouTube` and `Netflix` have both embraced the new style and removed their bright red.